admin-cf-1/cardano-coin-selection/information/specification.md

 # Common Interface

-In general, algorithms used for coin selection implement a common interface.

-This section will describe the parameters that are common to all coin selection algorithms described by this article, the results that they produce, and the failure modes that they have in common.
+All coin selection algorithms described by this article implement a _common interface_, defined by a common set of parameters, standard result types, and a common set of failure modes.

+This section will describe this common interface.

 ## Parameters

+All coin selection algorithms accept a common set of parameters.

 ### _Initial UTxO Set_

-This corresponds to the UTxO set of a wallet.
+This corresponds to the UTxO set of a wallet, the set of unspent transaction outputs.

 ### _Requested Output List_